Familial prostate cancer

 Multiple genetic and environmental factors are likely to influence the risk of prostate cancer.
-Genetic testing for gene variants in men with multiple cases of prostate cancer only in their family is not widely available.
+Genetic testing for in men with multiple cases of prostate cancer only in their family is not widely available.

 - relatives with breast or ovarian cancer